 - Flood insurance is affordable.
 The average flood insurance policy costs a little more than $300 a year for about $100,000 of coverage.
 A policy for a dwelling in low- to moderate-risk areas may be as low as $100 a year.

 - There is a 30-day waiting period before a flood insurance policy becomes effective.
 You can purchase flood coverage at any time, but there is a 30-day waiting period after you have applied and paid the premium before the policy becomes effective.

-- Flood insurance is available through your insurance agent.
+- Call your own insurance agent.
 NFIP flood insurance is sold through private insurance companies and agents, and is backed by the federal government.

 - Insurance is less expensive than federal disaster loans.
 Average annual premiums for NFIP coverage are significantly less than loan payments, even though those loans are granted under f...